- Rye Malt Guide – How to Use This Malt for Distinctive Homebrews - November 24, 2022

 - Willamette Hops Guide – Why I’m a Fan of This Classic American Hop - November 9, 2022

 Once you start on your homebrewing journey, you’ll quickly find that not only can you get plenty of homebrewed beer for next to nothing, you can also open up a huge range of different doors leading to a myriad of different flavors.
 And one of the best ways to do this is to mix up your hops.
-So while there are over 80 types, today we’re here to tell you all about one in particular in this Simcoe hops guide.
+So while there are over 80 varieties of hops, today I’m here to tell you all about one in particular in this Simcoe hops guide.

 Read on and find out how you can start using Simcoe hops in your next batch of beer today.